takemobiteam/takemobi-test.github.io/docs/index.md

 ![Flow In Time](./attachments/FlowInTime4.png)

 ## Amazon Web Services (AWS) and API Interfaces
+idk, to me this should be flipped, putting aws first seems to put too much emphasis on it when we dont do that much with it, unless we're trying to go for a bling/buzzword affect not that important though

 - **Inputs:** [Bookings and Flights](#bookings-and-flights) are streamed to Mobi via an AWS Kinesis Data Stream
 - **Outputs:** [Trips](#trips) are streamed back to the client via an AWS Data Stream